House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 What Age Is It Safe For A Child To Mow The Lawn?

-Children can easily get injured around lawnmowers, and especially if they are left in control of these potentially dangerous machines.
-Experts advise that children under 6 be left inside while the lawn is being mowed, that children should only operate a push mower when they are 12 or older, and they should wait until they are at least 16 before they allowed to use a ride-on mower.
+Children can easily get injured around lawnmowers, especially if they are left in control of the dangerous machines.
+Experts advise that children under 6 be left inside while the lawn is mowed, that children should only operate a push mower when they are 12 or older, and they should wait until they are at least 16 before they are allowed to use a riding mower.

 divider 1